zwoop/askr/README.md

 Query / filtering / output options (augmenting or overriding the script parameters) -e    Query expression, e.g. key1=val1
-  -o    Output plugin to use, overriding the script default -O    Output pkugin arguments (for -o plugin.so)
+  -o    Output plugin to use, overriding the script default -O    Output plugin arguments (for -o plugin.so)

 System level options
   -t    Number of threads (defaults to max one thread per core)